LEQO-Framework/leqo-backend/docs/usage/annotations.rst

        These qubits serve as the exit points for quantum states passed between snippets and may be in arbitrary or entangled states.
    * - Reusable Ancilla
-     - A qubit explicitly reset to ``|0⟩`` by the user and annotated with ``@leqo.reusable``.
+     - A qubit explicitly reset to ``|0⟩`` within a snippet and annotated with ``@leqo.reusable``.
-       It may originate as a clean ancilla or linking qubit and must be disentangled from all other qubits before reuse.
        Reusable ancillae are considered clean ancillae in future snippets.
    * - Uncomputable Ancilla
      - A qubit annotated with ``@leqo.reusable`` within a ``@leqo.uncompute`` block.
-       These qubits are only uncomputed and returned to clean ancillae when the compiler deems it necessary, allowing the code as a whole to be optimised.
+       These qubits are only uncomputed and returned to clean ancillae when the backend determines it is beneficial, allowing the code as a whole to be optimised.
    * - Entangled Ancilla
      - A qubit that is neither annotated with ``@leqo.output`` nor with ``@leqo.reusable`` within the snippet.